pvplabs/pvpltools/README.md

 in the context of consulting or research projects, sometimes as a necessity, and sometimes just to make life easier.

-I would to acknowledge funding and/or encouragement to publish open source code from the following organizations:
+The development of this package has not been funded directly, but I nevertheless want to acknowledge research project funding and/or encouragement to publish open source code from the following organizations:

  - Sandia National Laboratories
  - United States Department of Energy
  - Fraunhofer Institute for Solar Energy
  - German Aerospace Center
- -
+ - German Ministry for Economic Affairs and Climate Action

 I also acknowledge and thank all the contributors to pvlib-python,